amos-linux/amos-calamares-xfce-bspwm-config/README.md

-#AmOs Linux Calamares configuration for xfce/bspwm
+# AMOS Calamares configuration for xfce